hyperledger/indy-hipe/text/0164-did-indy-method/README.md

 ## Motivation
 This method aligns Indy with the DID Core specification by formalizing the transformation of an Indy ledger object into a W3C DID Core Spec-compliant DIDDoc.
-Previous to the definition of the Indy DID Method specification, DID Documents from Indy Nyms were constructed following convention only.
-This convention used nym and attrib transactions to construct rudimentary DID Documents.
+Previous to the definition of the Indy DID Method specification, DID Documents from Indy NYMs were constructed following convention only.
+This convention used NYM and attrib transactions to construct rudimentary DID Documents.

 In addition, this method implements a network-specific identifier, creating a "network of networks" capability where an Indy DID can be uniquely resolved to a specific DIDDoc stored on a specific Indy network using a common resolver software component.
 This enables useful properties including decentralization, scalability, fit for purpose, and governance.
 See the [Indy DID Method Specification](/https://hyperledger.github.io/indy-did-method/#motivation-and-assumptions) for more details.